 Do not store honey supers in humid conditions.
 Too much humidity in the honey supers creates favourable conditions for mildew to grow on the wood of the beehive boxes.
 Funguses also have an easy time establishing themselves on the surfaces of the beehive boxes.
 Mildew and funguses are a threat to honeybee colonies.
 They make bees sick and can even cause the collapse of the colony.

 You should make sure that you store honey supers in a way that humidity is under control.
 Air exchange between the boxes and the environment helps keep humidity at proper levels.
 You should also ensure that honey supers are not wet before you put them in storage.

 5. Honey Supers Rotting in Storage

 Wood that makes up beehive boxes is an organic material that can decompose.
 Your honey supers may start rotting while they are in storage.
 Wetness in the stored honey supers triggers and supports the rotting of the wood.
 You should, therefore, avoid storing honey supers when they are wet or in a place where they will get wet.

 Water dripping on the honey supers or seeping up from the surface you put them on are some of the avenues through which stored honey supers can get wet.
 Honey supers that rot are not suitable anymore for use in the beehive.
 You may repair them, or reclaim some of the wood if some pieces or sections are useful.

-Beekeeping equipment such as beehive boxes are expensive.
-Proper care and maintenance of the equipment ensures it gives you as much service as it can.
+Beekeeping equipment such as beehive boxes is expensive.
+Proper care and maintenance of the equipment ensure it gives you as much service as it can.
 Beehive boxes made using wood can quickly become unusable if you store them improperly.
 They can also harbour unwanted pests of honeybees.